 This Hiking Spot In Indiana Will Give You An Unforgettable Experience

-Just promise me you won’t trash it, ok?
+Just promise us you won’t trash it, okay?
 Tell the tourists to go to Turkey Run (which, to be fair, we also love, but they can love it, too) and then head up the road to hit the trails at Shades.

-It may not be an epic backpacking adventure, but there is a longer trail that will lead you west to a backpacking camp that is only accessible by trail.
-This is a nice escape from the small campground and the central parking area, and the camp sits right across the creek from Pedestal Rock Nature Preserve.
+It may not be an epic backpacking adventure, but there is a longer trail that will lead you west to a backpacking camp (which is only accessible by trail).
+This is a nice escape from the small campgrounds and the central parking area, and camp sits right across the creek from Pedestal Rock Nature Preserve.
 It’s like a bonus prize!

-If you’ve made your way through the other trails and still want more, Trail 10 will lead you east to the Pine Hill Nature Preserve, which offers another loop through virgin old growth trees and some very cool Native American and Early Pioneer history (not to mention some awesome stone carvings along Devil’s Backbone!).
-Surprisingly fewer people make it over there; the hike is difficult, but the sandstone ridges of Honeycomb Rock and views of the creek from above are worth the trek.
+If you’ve made your way through the other trails and still want more, Trail 10 will lead you east to the Pine Hill Nature Preserve, which offers yet another loop through virgin old-growth trees and some very cool Native American and early pioneer history (not to mention some awesome stone carvings along Devil’s Backbone!).
+Surprisingly, few people make it over there: the hike is difficult, but the sandstone ridges of honeycombed rock and views of the creek from above are worth the trek.

 The camping area is closed between late October through early April, but the trails are open for day use all year long.
-Hiking in the winter months will give you a completely different view of the park, and the snow-capped ridges and frozen waterfalls are definitely worth checking out – but be careful; it’s slick!
+Hiking in the winter months will give you a completely different perspective of the park, and the snow-capped ridges and frozen waterfalls are definitely worth checking out – but be careful, it’s slick!

 Don’t forget to bring cash for the $5 entry fee.
-The park is located about 17 miles southwest of Crawfordsville at 7751 S 890 W, Waveland, IN.
-The campsites (no RVs) and picnic shelters are booked by reservation and they can fill up quickly, so now is the perfect time to start planning a weekend getaway once they open again this Spring.
+The park is located about 17 miles southwest of Crawfordsville, at 7751 S 890 W, Waveland, Indiana.
+The campsites (no RVs, please) and picnic shelters are booked by reservation, and they can fill up quickly, so now is the perfect time to start planning a weekend getaway soon!

-Like we said before, this place is special…let’s keep it that way.
-The technical hikes keep more leisurely visitors away, and midweek visitors will find a tranquil spot with few others on the trails.
+Like we said before, this place is special, so let’s keep it that way.
+The technical hikes keep more leisurely/ne’er do well visitors away, and mid-week visitors will find a nice, tranquil spot with few others on the trails.

 Have you been hiking at Shades State Park and Pine Hill?
 Do you have photos or stories to share?
 Tell us about them in the Comments below!
-We love to see your photos – one of the photos used here was shared with us on the Only In Indiana Facebook page!
+We love to see your photos – one of the photos used in this article was shared with us on the Only In Indiana Facebook page!
 (Thank you, David!)
 We’d love to see yours.